How To Liven Up Your Website With Scroll Animation

 As you can tell, the Blue Compass team is supportive of this scroll animation trend.
 We believe this design element increases conversions, improves user experience; and we have seen positive improvements to website behavior metrics and SEO as a result.
 Below are a few examples of sites utilizing animation when scrolling.

 On our new homepage design, our UX specialists, web developers and designers were excited to collaborate and create an animated web design that showcased our main service lines, portfolio, team members and more.
-We even use other types of web animation, which you’ll see as you hover along our services.
+We even use other types of user experience animation, which you’ll see as you hover along our services.

 An eye-catching line is a great way to lead users down the webpage and encourage scrolling.
 As the user reads the sections of text on Igor's site, it allows the rest of the page to load appropriately and draw the user through the entire home page.
 Our design team created this scroll animation design to keep users reading each service category Igor offers.